Ayu-hack/Python-Project-Collection/Calculator/readme.md

 # Calculator

-A simple python calculator programmed using the built-in module Tkinter .
-This is just the initial code for simple calculator.
+Designed and implemented a Python calculator utilizing the Tkinter built-in module.
+This code represents the foundational structure of a basic calculator application, serving as an initial iteration.